 Simple English definitions for legal terms

-Read a random definition: battery
+Read a random definition: innocent passage

 Actual knowledge is when someone is aware of a fact or circumstance and has no doubt that it exists.
 It is different from intent, which means someone plans for a certain result to happen, and from constructive knowledge, which means someone should have known about something if they were being careful.
 Actual knowledge can be direct and clear, or it can be implied if someone should have known more information.
 It is important in many areas of law, including criminal law and bankruptcy.